johnsonk16/GroceryBasket-/README.md

 ## Deliverables

-1. Web app
+1. Front-end
-  - User can choose meals
+   - User-paths are clear
+   - Responsive design
+   - User-friendly layout

+2. Back-end
-  - User can favorite meals
+   - User can add recipes to the site
-  - User can add meals
+   - User can (un)favorite meals
-  - User can delete meals
+   - User can add/delete meals from Planner
-  - User can check on/off ingredients
+   - User can curate a shopping list

-  - Analyze picture of food; output what the food is
-2. Documentation and testing
+3. Software Design Document

 ## Plan